 Maybe you will think, those colours are all too similar.
 When I do this, I am essentially following the guidelines of your natural colouring, how it feels to look at you.
 I dress you as you already are, to be consistent with the light you already emanate.
 On Soft Seasons, there are no big jumps from one colour to the next.
 Transitions exist, but as the eye moves from the skin to hair to eyes, it doesn’t encounter anything bold or sudden in the colours themselves or how they are combined.

 The purse is the warm hair highlight.
 The lighter woman might choose from the right side, the darker from the left.
 The darker shoes could be worn by any of the three Autumn Seasons.
 The metals are not very hot.
 I love wood, shell, and muted bead on Soft Autumns, in keeping with the female-earthy feel.
 Natural fibers and textures are fabulously good on them, which drew me to the linen-and-flax feeling of the jacket, but it might be too casual for this ensemble.

 Pearls?
 I love femininity on Soft Autumn.
 In this regard, Summer leaves a strong trace.
 The curve-hugging rippling fabric of the dress….
 But everything is very medium.
 There are no extremes, the swatches all hug the center in Warm>>Cool (but tipping over to warm) and Light>>Dark.
 Only saturation is low and soft.

-Colouring hair may enable wearing warmer or cooler choices from the Neutral Season swatches, but you’d still stay within that Season’s own colour menu or the skin’s perfection will pay a price.
+Colouring hair may enable wearing warmer or cooler choices from the Neutral Season swatches, but you would still stay within that Season colour menu or the skin’s perfection will pay a price.
 I do not believe that anyone can convincingly and flatteringly colour her hair to take her outside her Season.
 I know for a fact that many will disagree.
 OK.